Novartis sweetens investors with $5 billion share buyback

-ZURICH (Reuters) - Swiss drugmaker Novartis NOVN.VX offered a sweetener to investors on Friday by starting a $5 billion share buyback program, but shied away from announcing any radical surgery to its structure.
+ZURICH, Nov 22 (Reuters) - Swiss drugmaker Novartis offered a sweetener to investors on Friday by starting a $5 billion share buyback programme, but shied away from announcing any radical surgery to its structure.

 The Basel-based pharmaceutical firm is carrying out a broad review of operations following the departure of veteran chairman and one-time CEO Daniel Vasella, and is considering options for its non-core assets that lack the scale to become world leaders.